krzysztof-magosa/haxor/README.md

 * Registers size: 64-bit
 * Instruction: fixed size, 64-bit
 * Arithmetic: integer only, 64-bit
-* Memory model: flat, segments used only for protection
+* Memory model: paging with protection flags (read, write, exec)
 * Call convention: parameters are passed by $a0-$a9 registers, return values by $v0, $v1

 ### OpCodes